Resources

 Early warning

-Monitoring system to detect, monitor, and communicate the relevant information about the potential risks of disaster, in order to enable the population and the authorities to react in time to avoid or mitigate impacts.
+Monitoring system that detects, monitors, and communicates relevant information about potential disaster risks, to enable the population and authorities to react in time to avoid or limit the impacts.

 Evacuation

-Organized process to temporarily move people out of the risk area to a safe location, in order to protect them in case of an imminent threat.
+Organized process to temporarily move people out of a risk area to a safe place, with the aim of protecting them in case of an imminent threat.

 Crisis management Plan

-Strategic Document defining the procedures, responsibilities, and resources that can be mobilized before, during and after a critical event, in order to limit its impact and ensure a coordinated response.
+Strategic document defining the procedures to follow, responsibilities, and mobilizable resources before, during, and after a critical event, to limit its impacts and ensure a coordinated response.

 Bag / emergency bag emergency

-All basic supplies (water, food, documents, first aid kit, flashlight, radio, clothing, etc) to prepare in advance, to deal in the early hours of a disaster or evacuation.
+Set of essential supplies (water, food, documents, first aid kit, flashlight, radio, clothing, etc.) to prepare in advance, allowing to cope with the first hours of a disaster or evacuation.

 Combined risk / cascade

-Situation where a number of risks occur simultaneously or successively, resulting in amplified effects.
-These risks can be natural, technological or health, and their interactions increase the complexity of management.
+Situation where multiple risks occur simultaneously or successively, leading to amplified effects.
+These risks can be natural, technological, or health-related, and their interactions increase the complexity of management.

 People with special needs

-Individuals who, because of their age, physical, mental, social, or economic, may experience increased difficulties in the face of disaster (reduced mobility, the elderly, pregnant women, children, homeless, etc).
+Individuals who, due to their age, physical, mental, social, or economic condition, may face increased difficulties in disasters (reduced mobility, elderly, pregnant women, children, homeless, etc.).

 Self-protection

-All of the gestures and reflexes that each individual or family can take to prepare for a hazard (e.g. : shelter, prepare an emergency bag, follow the safety instructions).
+Set of actions and reflexes that each individual or family can adopt to prepare for a hazard (e.g., take shelter, prepare an emergency kit, follow safety instructions).

 Risk Culture

-Knowledge, attitudes, and behaviors of a society which influence the way individuals perceive, anticipate and protect themselves in the face of dangers.
-To strengthen this culture allows you to better prepare for and limit losses.
+Knowledge, attitudes, and behaviors of a society that influence how individuals perceive, anticipate, and protect themselves against hazards.
+Strengthening this culture helps better prepare and limit losses.

 Menu